1. PERSONAL FINANCE

 Will making a 20% down payment leave me without a strong emergency fund?

-But it’s usually not a good idea to use your emergency fund for a down payment, since you could need that money for an unexpected expense.
+But it’s usually not a good idea to use your emergency fund for a down payment, since you may need that money for an unexpected expense.

-• Paying more upfront gives you smaller mortgage payments, and you’ll spend less on interest over the life of your loan.
+• Paying more upfront gives you smaller mortgage payments, and you spend less on interest over the life of your loan.

-• If you start out with a smaller down payment, you’ll pay more each month and spend more on interest all-in.
+• If you start out with a smaller down payment, you pay more each month, and spend more on interest all in.

 One final pro tip.
-If you pay less than 20% and have to buy PMI, you can have that extra expense canceled once you have 20% equity in your home.
+If you pay less than 20% and have to buy PMI, you can get rid of that extra expense once you have 20% equity in your home.
 Equity is the difference between your home’s value and the amount you owe on it.
-You build equity as your home’s value rises and as you make mortgage payments.
-In some cases, your mortgage lender can cancel PMI when the time comes.
-In other cases, you’ll need to refinance to a new loan.
-In either case, PMI is a temporary expense and doesn’t have to be your deciding factor.
+You build equity if your home’s value rises, and as you make mortgage payments.
+In some cases, your mortgage lender cancels PMI when the time comes.
+In other cases, you need to refinance to a new loan.
+In either case, PMI is a temporary expense, and doesn’t have to be your deciding factor.

 Credit utilization and debt relief